Menopause is commonly used as an umbrella term when we are actually referring to any of the situations detailed below.

 Post-menopause

 Anything after menopause is termed ‘post-menopausal’.
 During this stage the ovarian function is at its quietest and symptoms may not fluctuate as significantly.
-This does not mean that they will disappear and some cis women and people with a female reproductive system will experience significant symptoms for years.
+This does not mean that they will disappear and some women will experience significant symptoms for years.
 Even if you are not symptomatic a decrease in hormones has a potential impact on your future health and this is something that should be considered and addressed.
 It is a great time to have really good look at potential treatments and lifestyle measures to keep you strong, healthy and the best version of you.

 Early menopause

 Early menopause is natural menopause that occurs between the ages of 40 and 45.
-It is more common than you may think and happens to approximately 1 in 20 cis women and people with a female reproductive system.
+It is more common than you may think and happens to approximately 1 in 20 women.
 This means that they may experience perimenopausal symptoms in their 30s.

 Premature Ovarian Insufficiency (P.O.I)

 This is menopause that occurs below the age of 40.
-It occurs in 1 in 100 cis women and people with a female reproductive system.
+It occurs in 1 in 100 women.
 It can also occur at a younger age than this and the incidence is about 1 in 1000 below the age of 30 and 1 in 10000 below the age of 20.
 The cause of this is often unknown (the medical word for this is ‘idiopathic’) although it is sometimes linked to autoimmune conditions such as coeliac disease and autoimmune thyroid disease.
 It also be due to certain genetic conditions and there is more research currently underway into this field.

 Surgery involving the female reproductive tract or treatments that shut down the ovaries including GnRH analogues, chemo or radiotherapy treatments can also cause P.O.I.

 If you have P.O.I the ovaries do not ovulate regularly.
 This means that your body does not produce the normal level of sex steroid hormines (oestrogen, progesterone and testosterone).
-Fertility can be affected and although some cis women and people with a femal reproductive tract with P.O.I will conceive naturally, others may need to consider options such as egg donation.
+Fertility can be affected and although some women with P.O.I will conceive naturally, others may need to consider options such as egg donation.

 Premature Ovarian Insufficiency can feel like an overwhelming diagnosis.
 It can feel very lonely and the organisation The Daisy Network www.daisynetwork.org is an amazing resource which aims to provide evidence based information and links/events to connect and support those with this diagnosis.